-Pitted keratolysis is a bacterial skin infection that can affect both the soles of the feet and the palms of the hands.
-However, it most often affects the feet because of the sweaty environment created by wearing shoes and socks for an extended period of time.
+Pitted keratolysis is a bacterial skin infection that can affect both the soles of your feet and the palms of your hands.
+For this reason, it’s also known as holes in the feet, holes in the skin, and holes in the hand.

-This condition is characterized by small depressions or pits in the top layer of skin and areas of white skin.
-It can be a cause of smelly feet and is much more common in men than women.
+- It can be a cause of smelly feet and is more common in men than women, according to

-The most common symptom of pitted keratolysis is a noticeable odor from the feet, due to the infection of the skin on the bottom of the feet.
+Pitted keratolysis is usually asymptomatic.
+However, when you do have symptoms, the most common effect is a noticeable odor from the feet.
+This is due to the skin infection on the bottom of the feet.

-Those with this condition will usually have clusters of “punched-out” pits on the soles of their feet or palms of their hands.
+- Small holes in the skin.
+Those with this condition will usually have clusters of “punched-out” pits on the soles of their feet or the palms of their hands.
+Most often, these lesions appear on the pressure points of the soles.
 The pits will be more noticeable when the skin is wet.

-Sometimes these pits can join together, or “coalesce,” to form larger lesions.
+- Larger lesions.
+Sometimes these pits can join together, or coalesce, to form larger lesions.

-Several different bacterial species will cause pitted keratolysis; the most common culprits are:
+Several different bacterial species can cause pitted keratolysis.
+The most common are:

 - Dermatophilus congolensis